smnorris/bcfishpass/_sources/03_model_habitat_linear.md.txt

 - [Poisson Consulting](https://www.poissonconsulting.ca/temporary-hidden-link/859859031/channel-width-21b/) model based on upstream area / precipitation
 - [data collection/preparation](https://github.com/smnorris/fwapg/tree/main/extras/channel_width)

-**NOTE** contributing area and precipitiation datasets used to date are both cut off at the BC border
+**NOTE** contributing area (FWA watersheds) and precipitiation (ClimateBC) datasets used to model discharge / channel width are both cut off at the BC border:

 - *all results from the above models are only valid for streams with 100% of their contributing area with BC*
 - *streams with contributing area outside of BC (and thus with invalid spawning/rearing models) ARE NOT CURRENTLY NOTED in model outputs/file distributions*